 - 50 g butter, melted

 Process the biscuits in a food processor until they resemble fine breadcrumbs.
-Add the butter and process until well combined (you can also put the digestive biscuits in a plastic bag and crush to crumbs using a rolling pin and then mix with melted butter).
+Add the butter and process until well combined.
+Alternatively, place the digestive biscuits in a plastic bag, crush them into crumbs using a rolling pin, then mix with the melted butter.

 Line the bottom of a 23 cm springform pan with parchment paper.
-Press biscuit mixture evenly into the bottom of the springform pan.
-Put the tin in the fridge to set for 30 minutes.
+Press the biscuit mixture evenly into the base of the pan.
+Refrigerate for 30 minutes to set.

 - 2 tsp vanilla extract